• Skip to primary navigation

 If you're throwing a party this year, give this recipe a go.
 Your friends and family will love you!
 Or hey, just enjoy it on your own.
 Date night, perhaps?

-Let's about about how we make the recipe, shall we?
+Let's about about how to make cocktail sauce, shall we?

 How to Make Cocktail Sauce - the Recipe Method

-1. To a large bowl, combine all ingredients - ketchup, chili sauce, lemon juice, clam juice, chili powder, fresh garlic, prepared horseradish, hot sauce, cilantro, salt and pepper.
+1. To a large bowl, combine all ingredients - ketchup, horseradish, chili sauce, lemon juice, clam juice, chili powder, fresh garlic, hot sauce, cilantro, salt and pepper.
 Mix well.

 2. Taste and adjust to your personal preferences.